truongthanhvu2337/CleanArchitecture_ELK_Redis/Readme.md

 volumes:
   elasticsearch-data:
 ```
-Because this demo using logstash with sqlserver so we have to download the driver for sql server:
+Because this demo uses Logstash with SQL Server,we need to download the driver for SQL Server:
 https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16

 Then put in logstash file like this: